puckzxz/NotAnotherAnimeTheme/README.md

 ### For Powercord
 1. Ensure Powercord is installed on your computer.
 If not, install it [here](https://powercord.dev/installation).
-2. If you are on Mac or Linux, run ``install.sh``.
-If you are on Windows, run ``install.bash``.
+2. Navigate to where the Powercord source files are on your computer
+3. From the Powercord source folder, (Most likely named "powercord") navigate to the themes folder: powercord -> src -> Powercord -> themes.
+4. Within this folder, create a new folder called "NotAnotherAnimeTheme".
+Download the repository into the folder.
-3. Great!
+5. Great!
 NotAnotherAnimeTheme is now installed on your Discord client!
 If it's running, restart it for the changes to take place.

 ## FAQ

 ### Q: *Where is the BetterDiscord Theme folder located?*

-* Usually it is installed in ` %AppData%\BetterDiscord\themes`, however for a custom installtion, the location can be found by going to User Settings in Discord > Themes > Open Theme Folder.
+* Usually it is installed in ` %AppData%\BetterDiscord\themes`, however for a custom installation, the location can be found by going to User Settings in Discord > Themes > Open Theme Folder.

 ### Q: *I'm still not sure on how to install this*